Dear Members,

 10% and 10% + 2% respectively.

-revised TEN for VP-I has been extended , until Dec 2024 with a penalty of 35% as per their
+30% penalty, which was subsequently extended until Dec 2024 with a penalty of 35% as per

 2.0 Amendment in import policy of Urea